68kevlar/ai-case-study2/README.md

 Eureka Labs

 * When was the company incorporated?
-The San Francisco-based company regeistered as an LLC on June 24, 2024.
+The San Francisco-based company regeistered as an LLC on June 24, 2024.(1)

 * Who are the founders of the company?
 Alexej Karpathy - former head of AI at Tesla and AI researcher at OpenAI.

 * How did the idea for the company (or project) come about?
 The idea behind Eureka Labs is to bring very high-level teaching to everyone.
-In an example Mr. Karpathy gave in his post announcing the project: "...in the case of physics one could imagine working through very high-quality course materials together with [Richard] Feynman, who is there to guide you every step of the way.
-Unfortunately, subject matter experts who are deeply passionate, great at teaching, infinitely patient and fluent in all of the world's languages are also very scarce and cannot personally tutor all 8 billion of us on demand.".
-The foundation is to be able to teach anything to anyone.
+In an example Mr. Karpathy gave in his post announcing the project:

+        "...in the case of physics one could imagine working through very high-quality course materials together with [Richard] Feynman, who is there to guide you every step of the way.
+Unfortunately, subject matter experts who are deeply passionate, great at teaching, infinitely patient and fluent in all of the world's languages are also very scarce and cannot personally tutor all 8 billion of us on demand.".(2)

+* The foundation is to be able to teach anything to anyone.

 * How is the company funded?
 How much funding have they received?
 Eureka Labs appears to be self-funded but there is no disclosure on the amount used for startup.